markthebault/aws-swarm-cluster-for-production/README.md

 ## Optimisations
 - Currently the project works only on one AZ so that's not very good for high availability
 - The project only support AWS
+- Add a OpenVPN in docker to the bastion host with systemd